Are We There Yet? A Brief Survey of Music Emotion Prediction Datasets, Models and Outstanding Challenges: Evaluation Protocols

 \section{Evaluation Protocols}

 Evaluation metrics play a crucial role in assessing the performance of MER systems.
 Depending on which type of emotion ratings are being predicted (dimensional versus categorical), the evaluation metrics change as we are dealing with a regression or a classification task respectively.
-Commonly used evaluation metrics for categorical MER systems include accuracy, precision, Area under the Curve (AUC), and confusion matrices.
-In the case of regression MER models, we see metrics such as precision, recall, F1-score, mean squared error (MSE), \( R^2 \), and Pearson correlation coefficient \cite{cohen2009pearson}.
+Commonly used evaluation metrics for categorical MER systems include accuracy, precision, area under the ROC curve (AUC), and confusion matrices.
+In the case of regression MER models, metrics such as mean squared error (MSE), \( R^2 \), and Pearson correlation coefficient \cite{cohen2009pearson} are used.
 These metrics provide insights into the effectiveness of MER models when it comes to emotions represented by dimensional models.

+The evaluation approach also depends on whether a dataset provides static or dynamic annotations.
+Static annotations assign a single label (or vector) to an entire track or segment, making evaluation straightforward with standard classification or regression metrics (e.g., accuracy, F1-score, ROC-AUC, or \( R^2 \)) computed at the song level \cite{bogdanov2019mtg, panda2018musical, yang2008regression}.
+In contrast, dynamic annotations provide time-continuous emotion ratings—often sampled at a rate of 1 Hz—reflecting how emotions evolve throughout a track \cite{aljanaki2017developing, koelstra2011deap, zhang2018pmemo}.
+In such cases, evaluation typically involves comparing predicted and ground-truth time series using frame-level metrics such as Pearson Correlation Coefficient (PCC), Mean Squared Error (MSE), or Concordance Correlation Coefficient (CCC) \cite{aljanaki2017developing, cheuk2020regression, zhang2018pmemo}.
+Some studies apply smoothing or window-based aggregation (e.g., moving average or median filters) to reduce annotation noise and capture broader emotional trends \cite{cheuk2020regression, aljanaki2017developing}.
+For example, the DEAM dataset \cite{aljanaki2017developing} provides both static and dynamic valence-arousal annotations, with dynamic evaluation conducted on a per-frame basis across time.

+When evaluating MER models, it is also important to distinguish between perceived and induced (invoked) emotion.
+Evaluating perceived emotion predictions typically involves comparing predicted labels with human-annotated ground truth, which reflects how listeners interpret the emotional content of the music.
+In contrast, evaluating induced emotion is more complex, as it involves the actual emotional response elicited in the listener.
+This often requires physiological measurements (e.g., heart rate, EEG) or self-reports in a controlled experimental setup.
+For this reason, evaluation of induced emotion prediction models may rely on additional modalities (e.g., biosensors), and often focuses on subjective measures such as emotion regulation effectiveness or user satisfaction.
+These differences highlight the need for tailored evaluation protocols depending on the target emotion type.

 Evaluating MER systems goes beyond just defining a common metric.
 Due to the inherent differences between datasets, a comparison across datasets is often not possible.
 For an in-depth discussion on this, the reader is referred to Section~\ref{sec:challenges}.
 Within one dataset, however, it is possible to establish benchmarks and compare the performance of different models, provided that the train/test split is shared.
 There are some initiatives to facilitate the comparison between models, such as competitions, as well as individual papers that offer clear data splits and metrics \cite{cheuk2020regression, rajamani2020emotion, mayerl2021recognizing,tan2021semi,bour2021frequency}.